Static-electro/c011apsy/README.md

 `TileType` here should be a POD-type, instances of which could be compared by `memcmp`.
 Each cell of the output will contain an object of this type.
 Usually, it's either some struct representing a color, or just a tile id that you can substitute for a real object later. `resultWidth` and `resultHeight` represent the output dimensions of the generated pattern.

 Now, you need to initialize this wave.
-If you have a pattern you'd like to use as a seed use this form:
+If you have a pattern you'd like to use as a seed then use this form:

 ```C++
 wave.init( seed, seedWidth, seedHeight, tileWidth, tileHeight, rndSeed );